-States with lower labor rates, simpler permitting, and lower land development costs usually rank as the cheapest places to build.
-Use the table below to compare average build cost and cost per square foot in every state, then click through for local guides.
+States with lower labor rates, simpler permitting, and lower land development costs rank as the most affordable places to build.
+Click any state for a full local guide.

 | Rank | State | Avg Cost | Per Sq Ft | Vs National Avg |